Academany/FabAcademy-Assessment/embedded_networking_and_communications.md

 ### Can we use arduino/commercial boards for networking?
 > Answer:
 1. It depends on the case: you can use commercial boards for wireless devices.
-You can’t use Arduino family microcontroller board because they can be made in the fab lab.
+But you can’t use Arduino or similar commercial microcontroller boards because they can be made in the fab lab.
 For this week, you can use the original satcha-kit/fab-kit/fabduino.

 ### Must each board have a unique identity?
 > Answer: